Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 Details of the Topic Endpoint Overview Dashboard

-• Message Spool Monitor Count & Status (VPN, Queues, Topic Endpoints): A Monitor Summary widget that represents the number of log-based monitors watching the Message VPN , queues, and topic endpoints.
+• TE Monitor Count & Status Message: A monitor summary widget that represents the number of log-based monitors watching the Message VPN, queues, and topic endpoints.
 A status of No Data (gray) indicates that there were no matching logs.
 A status of Alert (red) or Warn (yellow) indicates a threshold was reached or exceeded depending on the configuration of the monitor.
 After the five-minute interval, if the log is not seen again, it turns OK (green).
 After awhile, the OK (green) changes back to No Data (gray).

-• Endpoints: A Query Value widget that shows the total number of queues and topic endpoints in your estate.
+• Last Endpoints: A query value widget that shows the last total number of queues and topic endpoints in your estate.

-• %Util Endpoints: A Query Value widget that shows the average utilization as a percentage of endpoints is the count of all queues and topic endpoints as a percentage of the endpoint limit for the services.
+• Last %Util Endpoints: A query value widget that shows the last average utilization as a percentage of endpoints is the count of all queues and topic endpoints as a percentage of the endpoint limit for the services.

-• Connections: A Query Value widget that shows the number of connections bound to queues and topic endpoints.
+• Last Connections: A query value widget that shows the last number of connections bound to queues and topic endpoints.

-• Avg TE Spool Util: A Query Value widget that shows the average utilization as a percentage of the maximum topic endpoint spool size across all topic endpoints.
+• Last TE Spool Util: A query value widget that shows the last utilization as a percentage of the maximum topic endpoint spool size across all topic endpoints.

-• Topic Endpoints: A Query Value widget that shows the number topic endpoints in the estate.
+• Last Topic Endpoints: A query value widget that shows the last number of topic endpoints in the estate.

-• TE with Messages & No Consumers: A Query Value widget that shows the count of topic endpoints with messages and no active consumers (a zero-bind count).
+• Last TE with Messages & No Consumers: A query value widget that shows the last count of topic endpoints with messages and no active consumers (a zero-bind count).

 • Top 10 Topic Endpoints/Service by Msg Spool Utilization: A Top List widget that shows a list of the top ten topic endpoints in the estate by the Msg Spool utilization.

-• Msg In Rate: A Query Value widget that shows the current rate (messages per second) of incoming messages coming across all topic endpoints.
+• Last Msg In Rate: A query value widget that shows the last rate (messages per second) of incoming messages coming across all topic endpoints.

 • Ingress Rate (msg/sec): A Timeseries Widget that shows a graph of the incoming messages coming across all topic endpoints over the selected time interval.

-• Msgs Out Rate: A Query Value widget that shows the current rate (messages per second) of outgoing messages leaving across all topic endpoints.
+• Last Msgs Out Rate: A query value widget that shows the last rate (messages per second) of outgoing messages leaving across all topic endpoints.

 • Egress Rate (msg/sec): A Timeseries Widget that shows a graph of the outgoing messages leaving across all topic endpoints over the selected time interval.

-• TE Msg Spool Util: A Query Value widget that shows the utilization as a percentage of the topic endpoint with the highest Message Spool utilization.
+• Last TE Msg Spool Util: A query value widget that shows the last utilization as a percentage of the topic endpoint with the highest Message Spool utilization.

 • Messages Spooled as % of Limit for Queues: A Timeseries Widget that shows the utilization as a graph of the topic endpoints with the highest Message Spool utilization over the selected time interval.

-• TE Msg Spool Size: A Query Value widget that shows the current Message Spool usage of topic endpoints in megabtyes (MB).
+• Last TE Msg Spool Size: A query value widget that shows the last Message Spool usage of topic endpoints in megabtyes (MB).

 • Guaranteed Message Spool Size (MB) for Topic Endpoints: A Timeseries Widget that shows a graph of the current Message Spool usage of topic endpoints over the selected time interval.

-• Active Consumers: A Query Value widget that shows the total number of all active consumers across all topic endpoints.
+• Last Active Consumers: A query value widget that shows the last total number of all active consumers across all topic endpoints.

 • Active Consumers on Topic Endpoints (Bind Count): A Timeseries Widget that shows a graph of all active consumers across all topic endpoints over the selected time interval.

-• TE Msg Spooled: A Query Value widget that shows the current number of messages spooled across all topic endpoints.
+• Last TE Msg Spooled: A query value widget that shows the last number of messages spooled across all topic endpoints.

 • Topic Endpoint Messages Spooled: A Timeseries Widget that shows a graph of the current number of messages spooled across all topic endpoints over the selected time interval.

-• Topic Endpoints: A Table widget that lets you look at the current state of key metrics by queues.
-This table includes detailed information about the queue name, service, number of messages, Message Spool usage, bind counts, and incoming/outgoing rates.
-You can also use the Search to filter on the name of the Bridge (TOPIC_ENDPOINT_NAME).
-Alternatively, you can use the filters at the top of this dashboard to filter what is shown in the tables.
+• Topic Endpoints: A table widget that lets you look at the current state of key metrics by topic endpoint.
+This includes information about the topic endpoint name, service, number of messages, Message Spool usage, bind counts, and incoming/outgoing rates.
+You can use the Search field to filter on the name of the Topic Endpoint (TOPIC_ENDPOINT_NAME) or service (SERVICE_NAME).
+You can use the filters at the top of the dashboard to filter the contents of the all tables on the dashboard by service (SERVICE_NAME) or Topic Endpoint (TOPIC_ENDPOINT_NAME) .

 RDP Overview